27-29 Tattersalls Ln, Melbourne

 When you think of true laneway bars, something like Section 8 comes to mind.
-Opened in 2008 inside an empty carpark, it was only ever meant to be a pop-up bar, but it was so popular that it’s been a local favourite.
+Opened in 2008 inside an empty carpark, it was only ever meant to be a pop-up bar, but it was so popular that it became a permanent fixture.

 Down the charming Tattersalls Lane – one of the best laneways in Melbourne – Section 8 has wooden pallets for seats and a shipping container for a bar.
 There’s not much to it, but it’s nearly always packed.

 There are several awesome cocktail bars down Meyers Place, and Lily Blacks is one of them.

 This dimly lit bar is serious about cocktails, serving pre-prohibition tonics & modern classics.
 The interior is part art-deco, but the centrepiece is the bar, backed by a mountain of bottles.

 You can miss Chuckle Park in a glimpse.
 Sandwiched between buildings, this tiny laneway bar is covered in faux grass and serves drinks from an adorable caravan.